davidshare/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # 0x06.
 C - More pointers, arrays and strings

 ## Files and their descriptions
-0. [0-strcat.c](./0-strcat.c) - Write a function that concatenates two strings.
+0. [0-strcat.c](./0-strcat.c) - A Program that concatenates two strings.
+1. [1-strncat.c](./1-strncat.c) - A program that concatenates two strings.